IcePlanet/HomeAutomation/README.md

 Complete functionality is based on Raspberry PI, arduino pro mini, relay boards, light and temperature sensors, livolo switches, 433 radios, NRF24L01.

+Each jalousie is moved based on several pre-set values like if there are plants or not, if the jalousie is covering door, schema setup...

 ## Modules

 - OpenHab `src/OpenHabConfiguration` - main command center and UI to interact with user using open source project openHAB 2 (runs on raspberry pi)